mesosphere/marathon/docs/docs/backup-restore.md

 ## Limitations

 Marathon backups only capture the state of Marathon itself.
-A Marathon backup will only capture the current state and **not** backup the application histories.
+A Marathon backup will only capture the current state and will **not** backup the application histories.
 A Marathon backup will **not** capture the state of any other system component.
 To create a full backup of your cluster, you must back up all system components.